-- Instance a running instance of a process.
-It should normally be qualified as to what type of instance it is: - p4d instance a running instance of p4d with it's own copy of db. files.
-P4D instances may be of any one of the standard types, e.g. standard or commit-server, and any of the valid replica types: forwarding-replica, edge-server etc. - p4p instance proxy instance talking to a single upstream p4d instance - p4broker instance p4broker talking to a single upstream p4d instance - Data set a logically independent set of (Helix Core) data comprising metadata (db.) and versioned files (archive files).
-A data set consists of at least one p4d instance.
-It may consist of a federated set of p4d instances, one of which is a standard or commit-server and the others of which are replicas. - \circ You may have more than one "data set", even if running on the same set of machines (see below) - Server machine this is a host machine (virtual or physical) with operating system and on which any number of p4d or other types of instance may be running. - Server spec or server specification is the entity managed using p4 server command (and the companion p4 servers to list all of them). - Server this is a vague term.
-It needs to be fully qualified, and use on its own (unadorned) should be avoided since depending on context it may mean any one of: - Server machine - P4d instance (this is usually the most common usage tend to assume this unless otherwise defined.) - Any other type of instance!
+- process a running process with a process identifier (PID).
+It should normally be qualified as to what type of process it is: - p4d process a running p4d process with it's own copy of db. files.
+P4D processes may be of any one of the standard types, e.g. standard or commit-server, and any of the valid replica types: standby, forwarding-replica, edge-server etc. - p4p process proxy instance talking to a single upstream p4d instance - p4broker process p4broker talking to a single upstream p4d instance - Instance a logically independent set of Helix Core data and metadata, represented by entities such as changelist numbers and depot paths, and existing a storage device in the form of db. files (metadata) and versioned files (archive files).
+Thus, the instance is a reference to the logical data set, with its set of users, files, changelists. - The default SDP instance name is simply 1 (the digit 'one'). - Any alphanumeric name can be used.
+It is mainly of interest to administrators, not regular users. - Instance names are best kept short, as they are typed often in various admin operational tasks. - An instance has a well defined name, embedded in its P4ROOT value.
+If the P4ROOT is /p4/ace/root, for example, ace is the instance name. - An instance must operate with at least one p4d process on a master server machine.
+The instance may also extend to many machines running additional p4d, p4broker, and p4p processes.
+For the additional p4d processes, they can be replicas of various types, to include standby, ege, and filtered forwardin replicas (to name a few). - On all machines on which an instance is extened, including proxy, broker, and replica machines, the instance exists as /p4/N, where N is the instance name. - There can be more than one instance a machine. - Server machine this is a host machine (virtual or physical) with operating system and on which any number of p4d or other processes may be running.

+- Server spec or server specification is the entity managed using p4 server command (and the companion p4 servers to list all of them). - Server this is a vague term.
+It needs to be fully qualified, and use on its own (unadorned) depends on context.
+It may mean any one of: - Server machine - \circ P4d process (this is usually the most common usage tend to assume this unless otherwise defined.) - Any other type of instance!

-Thus "p4d server" is unclear as to whether you are talking about a p4d instance or a server machine or a combination of both (since there may be a single instance on a single machine, or many instances on a machine, etc).
+Thus "p4d server" is unclear as to whether you are talking about a p4d process or a server machine or a combination of both (since there may be a single instance on a single machine, or many instances on a machine, etc).
 Make sure you understand what is being referred to!